50 Interesting & Fun Facts About Kentucky State to Discover

 Mammoth Cave used to be an experimental hospital

-Today Mammoth Cave is just known as a natural marvel, but that wasn't always the case.
-In 1839, Doctor John Croghan purchased the cave system with the intent of turning it into a health and wellness center.
+Today, Mammoth Cave is just known as a natural marvel, but that wasn't always the case.
+In 1839, Doctor John Croghan purchased the cave system to turn it into a health and wellness center.

 Instead, with tuberculosis rearing its ugly head in the country, he turned the caves into a literal underground hospital.
-He treated patients of the disease with experimental procedures and was, for a time, the only tuberculosis hospital in the country.
+He treated patients of the disease with experimental procedures.
+The hospital was, for a time, the only tuberculosis hospital in the country.

-Camp Taylor was hit by a flu epidemic
+Camp Taylor in Louisville, KY, was hit by a flu epidemic

 Historical Facts About Kentucky